What is a Business Associate Agreement and with Whom Do I Need One?

 What Happens If My Business Associate/Subcontractor Discloses PHI?

-Failure for a Business Associate/Subcontractor to meet the requirements of an agreement could result in substantial ramifications:
+Finally, a Business Associate/Subcontractor’s failure to meet the requirements of an agreement could result in substantial ramifications:

 “A Business Associate is directly liable under the HIPAA Rules and subject to civil and, in some cases, criminal penalties for making uses and disclosures of Protected Health Information that are not authorized by its contract or required by law.
 A Business Associate/Subcontractor also is directly liable and subject to civil penalties for failing to safeguard electronic Protected Health Information in accordance with the HIPAA Security Rule.”4